The DAO: Risks

-Risks included unknown attack vectors and programming errors.
-Additional risks included the lack of precedence in regulatory and corporate law; it was unknown how governments and their regulatory agencies would treat The DAO and the contracts it made.
-There was also a risk that there would be no corporate veil protecting investors from individual legal and financial liability for actions taken by The DAO and by contractors in which they have invested.
-It was unclear if the DAO was selling securities, and if it was, what type of securities those might be.
+The risks included unknown attack vectors and programming errors.
+Additional risks included the lack of legal precedents: it was unknown how governments and their regulatory agencies would treat The DAO's ventures and contracts.
+For example, legal systems might not acknowledge a corporate veil protecting investors from individual legal and financial liability for actions taken by The DAO and its contractors.
+It was unclear if The DAO was selling securities, which are highly regulated, and if so, what type of securities.

-DAO has a democratized organizational structure so that control can be spread among members.
-There is no leadership or regulation in this structure.
-If members transfer cryptocurrency under little regulation, the risk of fraud remains.
-There is also no way to recover funds if a member mistakenly transfers cryptocurrency to the wrong wallet.
+The DAO has a democratized organizational structure so that control can be spread among members, with no official leadership or regulation.
+Normally, there is no way to recover funds if a member mistakenly transfers cryptocurrency to the wrong wallet, including in case of fraud.

-Additionally, to function in the real world, contractors would likely need to convert the invested Ether into real-world currencies.
-In May 2016, attorney Andrew Hinkes said that those sales of Ether would be likely to depress the value of Ether.
+Additionally, to function in the real world, contractors would likely need to convert the invested Ether into national currencies.
+In May 2016, attorney Andrew Hinkes said that those sales of Ether would likely depress its market value.

-The code behind the DAO had several safeguards that aimed to prevent its creators or anyone else from mechanically gaming the voting of shareholders to win investments.
-However, this would not prevent the making of fraudulent profitability projections, and in addition, a paper cited a "number of security vulnerabilities".
+The code behind The DAO had several safeguards against anyone capturing the voting rights of shareholders to win investments.
+However, this would not prevent fraudulent or over-optimistic proposals.
+A paper cited a "number of security vulnerabilities".